vegidio/umd-app/README.md

 ## 🖼️ Usage

-There are 2 ways to use this app: using the GUI or the CLI.
+There are two ways to use this app: using the GUI or the CLI.

 The GUI is the easiest way to use the app, with an intuitive interface that allows you to download media files with just a few clicks.
 The CLI is more advanced and allows you to download media files in a more automated way.